animal-tree/BrokenWisdomsExtendedEditions/2-Opposing-views.md

 For the first three weeks or so, I was high.
 Then the fog rolled in.
 The chemical waterboarding was taking effect.

 Benzos are a drug with similar effects and risks to alcohol and an alcohol-like mechanism of action (GABA), and the longer one takes them, the more one’s brain changes states to downregulate, neurologically like a hangover.
-At the dosage I was taking, they were like 6 - 8 shots of tequila in a pill.
+At the dosage I was taking, they were like 4 - 10 shots or more of tequila a day.

 ### Psychiatrists